lawrennd/talks/_policy/ai-value-chain-research-policy-priorities.md

 \include{_business/includes/attention-flywheel.md}

-\notes{This shift creates a fundamental challenge for policy.
-Traditional macroeconomic interventions don't necessarily connect to the microeconomic incentives in an attention-driven economy.
-Investments in infrastructure or education don't automatically translate to broadly shared benefits when the core dynamic is capturing and monetizing attention.}
+\notes{This shift creates a challenge for policy.
+Traditional macroeconomic interventions don't connect to the microeconomic incentives in an attention-driven economy.
+Investments in infrastructure or education don't automatically translate to broadly shared benefits when the core dynamic is capturing and monetising attention.}

 \section{Policy Implications for the AI Value Chain}